patarapolw/anki-addon-note-modtime-backup/README.md

 # Anki addon -- note modtime backup

 Note modification is set to latest on force full sync.
-In addition, mod time might be unintentionally changed on mass script manipulation.
+In addition, mod time might be unintentionally changed on batch editing.

-This addon add a menu to backup and restore.
+This addon add a menu to backup and restore (Tools >> Backup note modtime).

 ## Installation